DeterminateSystems/fh/README.md

 fh apply home-manager "my-org/home-configs/0.1"
 ```

+`fh apply home-manager` first resolves the supplied output reference to a store path, builds the `activate` script for that path, and then runs it.

 #### nix-darwin

 If you're on a macOS system that uses [nix-darwin], you can use `fh apply nix-darwin` to apply a configuration from an output path: